tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * Everything used and associated with a JupyterLab application goes in a JupyterLab project.
 This includes notebooks, files, images, etc. They are essentially a folder on a file system.

-Open [JupyterLabProjectGuide.md](../Supplemental/JupyterLabProjectGuide.md).
-Walk through the solution and highlight the following:
+Using the [JupyterLabProjectGuide.md](../Supplemental/JupyterLabProjectGuide.md) as your guide, walk through the solution and highlight the following:

 * The JupyterLab launcher is one of the central components.